 If a person continues to use crack, they may develop cravings for the drug and might keep using it despite experiencing the negative side effects.
-Crack addiction can take different people varying lengths of time before developed.
+Developing a crack addiction can take different people varying lengths of time.
 A person typically builds up a tolerance to the drug if used often.
 This will present in the person generally needing to take more of the drug in order to experience the same level of high.

 If they suddenly stop smoking crack and begin feeling withdrawal symptoms, this is usually an indication that their body is dependent on the drug.
 For some, it is possible to begin the path to crack addiction after just one ‘hit’.